michelesr/thesis/src/e2e.md

 ### Login

-The next step is performing the login action and ensure that the application redirects to the user order page:
+The next step consists in performing the login action and ensuring that the application redirects to the user's order page:

     it('should connect to the user order page', function() {